 Head of Engineering Department: Bernd Schliephake

 For their own security, visitors will receive instructions from the museum staff concerning interaction with the installation.
 No more than 10 people at one time may be present within the net.
-Stable shoes (with grip soles), the use of a provided overall, and a minimum age of 12 years are requirements for entering in orbit.
+Stable shoes (with grip soles), the use of a provided overall, and a minimum age of 12 years (identity card required!) are requirements for entering in orbit.

 Booking guided tours